apiato/apiato/docs/_docs/C.features/authentication.md

 **How it works:**

+> Quick Overview:
+> - On register: the API returns user data.
+You will need to log that user in (using the same credentails he passed) to get his Access Token and make other API calls.
+> - On login: the API returns the user Access Token with Refresh Token.
+You will need to request the User data by making another call to the user endpoint, using his Access Token.

 1) Create a password type Client in your database to represent your App. you can use `php artisan passport:client --password`.